New Jersey Truck Accident Lawyer

 Most deadly truck collisions happen at night.
 Crashes that occur between the hours of 6 p.m. and 6 a.m. made up 35 percent of all fatal truck accidents.
 Drivers often work long hours and may drive overnight without sufficient rest, which can make them a danger to themselves and others on the road.
 Weekday truck accidents are far more common than weekend ones, with 83 percent of fatal large truck accidents happening between Monday and Friday.

-Where you are also affects your likelihood of being in a truck accident.
+Where you are can also affect your likelihood of being involved in a truck accident.
 More than half of fatal truck collisions happen in rural areas, and 27 percent of these crashes take place on Interstate highways.

 It’s no surprise that the largest trucks – those weighing upwards of 33,000 pounds – are the deadliest.
 More than 70 percent of fatal truck accidents involve these massive vehicles, while collisions with smaller grades of trucks account for a much lower percentage of deaths.

 Some of the types of truck accidents attorneys see most often include:

 - Collisions with trucks parked illegally or blocking intersections